Skip to content

 Some of these links may be useful:

-Green Surgery Report
+Green Surgery Project

-The Green Surgery Project facilitated by the UK Health Alliance on Climate Change with Brighton and Sussex Medical School and the Centre for Sustainable Healthcare, is a collaboration involving multiple organisations involved in the delivery of surgical care to produce recommendations and guidance for more sustainable delivery.
+A collaboration involving multiple organisations involved in the delivery of surgical care to produce recommendations and guidance for more sustainable delivery.